Dolphin Entertainment Inc. (DLPN) Stock Could Soon Reward Patient Investors

 Dolphin Entertainment Inc. (DLPN) Analyst Forecasts

-Analyst recommendations provided by FactSet shows that the consensus forecast for Dolphin Entertainment Inc. (DLPN) is a “Hold”.
-2 analysts offering their recommendations for the stock have an average rating of 3.00, where 0 rate it as a Hold and 0 think it is a “Overweight”.
+Analyst recommendations provided by FactSet shows that the consensus forecast for Dolphin Entertainment Inc. (DLPN) is a “Buy”.
+1 analysts offering their recommendations for the stock have an average rating of 3.00, where 0 rate it as a Hold and 0 think it is a “Overweight”.
 1 of the analysts rate the stock as a “Buy”.
-1 analysts have rated the stock as a Sell or Underperform.
+0 analysts have rated the stock as a Sell or Underperform.

 Dolphin Entertainment Inc. is expected to release its quarterly report on 08/23/2021 and quarterly earnings per share for the current quarter are estimated at -$0.18 with sales reaching $6.31M over the same period.The EPS is expected to grow by 57.20% this year, but quarterly earnings will post -1.90% year-over-year.
 Quarterly sales are estimated to shrink -2.20% in year-over-year returns.